leoszm/leoszm/README.md

 - Put the coffee grounds in the filter.

 - Start pouring the hot water into the center of the filter and make circular motions.
-This will help stir the coffee grounds and eliminate the need to stir with a spoon.
+This will help stir the coffee grounds and<br>eliminate the need to stir with a spoon.

 <h3 align="center">☕~After draining completely your coffee is ready!~🌙<h3/>